Cognigy/Documentation/docs/en/docs/ai/endpoints/bandwidth.md

 you are able to connect your virtual agent to your Contact Center or other phone numbers using the [Bandwidth Voice API](https://www.bandwidth.com/voice/voice-api/), allowing customers to speak to your virtual agent instead of just writing with it.

-## Bandwidth Settings

-### Async Mode

-When async mode is enabled for the Bandwidth Endpoint, outputs are sent directly as they are processed in a Flow.
-This approach is beneficial when the Flow needs to send an HTTP request.
-When async mode is off, outputs are sent when the entire Flow has finished processing for the given input.

-The [Inject & Notify](inject-and-notify.md) functionality only works when async mode is enabled.

 ## Generic Endpoint Settings

 <div class="divider"></div>